Echohjy/userStudy2020/readme.md

 ### C. Install pyqt5 and vtk

-1. Open the Terminal and enter: `pip install pyqt5` and `pip install vtk`
+1. Open the Terminal and enter: `python3 -m pip install PyQt5` and `pip install vtk`

 ### D. Run the program